More about: 20 Best Things To Do in Madrid

 The most authentic experience of any city is to walk around it.
 This is the most effective way to get close to the charm of the city and to get to know its history through its squares, buildings and monuments.
 I recommend you try:

-- Historical Tour of Madrid-from £5
+- Historical Tour of Madrid- from £5

-- Private walking tour of Madrid-from £146.
+- Private walking tour of Madrid- from £146

-- Personalised private walking tour of Madrid-from £40.
+- Personalised private walking tour of Madrid- from £40

-2. Stroll through the Retiro Park
+3. Stroll through Retiro Park

 The Retiro is probably one of the most beautiful parks in Spain.
 Each of its areas is different, but all of them have in common the delicacy and order with which this park, which is also the lungs of the centre of the capital, is cared for.